 Final Objects

 “You are not me.
-How can you know that I don’t know the feelings of fish?”
+How do you know that I do not know the feelings of a fish?”

-—Zhuangzi’s reply when asked “You are not a fish.
-How can you know the feelings of fish?”
-(Zhuangzi, 4th century BC)
+—Zhuangzi’s response when asked “You are not a fish.
+How do you know the feelings of a fish?” (‘Zhuangzi’, 4th Century BC)

 The Destination